 The US Equal Employment Opportunity Commission has set guidelines regarding the use of codeine, oxycodone and other opioids for employers and employees.
-If you use drug testing as part of your screening process or over the course of employment, you must understand your legal obligations to protect your business.
+If you use drug testing as part of your screening process or use it over the course of employment, you must understand your legal obligations to protect your business.

 The ADA has strict standards to protect workers against discrimination.
 And they require employers to offer reasonable accommodation provisions to people who are not using a drug illegally and are qualified for the job.
 It’s critical to work with a skilled attorney to understand how your actions could have legal ramifications.
 The guidance provided here, and in the document linked above, are not a substitute for legal advice from competent employment legal counsel.